ziunadev/re-blog_a-react-site/README.md

 It's 'literally' you can do whatever, that's my moto inside the site.
 It means that you can do whatever you have done with react.
 You can run it with `yarn start` or if you preferred npm you can `npm start` and so on.
+Make sure that you do `yarn install` or `npm install` first, so you can use node_modules i've use.

 so, feel free to star, fork, or even cloned it.
 It's all belong to you :D